openpaperwork/pyinsane/README.md

 - abstract : An Object-Oriented layer that simplifies the use of the Sane API and try to avoid possible misuse of the Sane API.
 When scanning, it also takes care of returning a PIL image.
-- abstract\_th : The Sane API is absolutely not thread-safe.
+- abstract\_th : The Sane API is not thread-safe and cannot be used in a multi-threaded environment easily.
 This layer solves this problem but using a fully dedicated thread.

 ## Dependencies